 Adam’s interest and involvement with nature and the arts began at a young age.
 Early in his career, he nurtured his musical interests, which now play an integral part in his overall aesthetic, its principles echoing in his sculptures.

-More recently, Adam has won Marilyn Newmark Grant from the National Sculpture Society, which he is an Elected Member.
-He is also a signature artist of the Society of Animal Artists, and an Artist member of the California Art Club where he recently showed at the Autry Museum.
+More recently, Adam won the Marilyn Newmark Grant from the National Sculpture Society, of which he is an Elected Member.
+He is also a signature artist member of the Society of Animal Artists as well as the California Art Club where he recently showed at the Natural History Museum of Los Angeles.
 Currently, Adam works and lives in Los Angeles, exhibiting his sculptures and teaching.